Olf0/sfos-upgrade/README.md

 Safety measures:

-* Check free space on root filesystem.
+* Check free space on the root filesystem.
 * Check BTRFS allocation, if the root filesystem uses BTRFS.
 * Check battery state (since v1.0).
 * Check if upgrading to a correct and available SailfishOS version.